evolution-gaming/scala-bootcamp/sbt/2-Introduction.md

 # Working with sbt

-`sbt`, which used to mean "Simple Build Tool` is a continuation of this tradition.
-Despite the name, `sbt` used to be really hard to use and understand with awkwards symbols, conventions and ideas.
-This is _not_ the case anymore, it is really simplified and easy to use these days but I am sharing this, because you might encounter such an opinion based on an experience of old years.
+`sbt`, which used to mean "Simple Build Tool" is a continuation of this tradition.
+Despite the name, `sbt` used to be really hard to use and understand with awkward symbols, conventions and ideas.
+This is _not_ the case anymore, it has been simplified and is easy to use these days, but I am sharing this, because you might encounter such an opinion based on an experience of previous versions of SBT.

-Because it was so infamous, and out of strive to innovate, other tools appeared in Scala word since that.
+Because it was so infamous, and out of strive to innovate, other tools appeared in Scala word since then.
 Most people still use sbt though.
 - http://www.lihaoyi.com/mill/ by Li Haoyi, from Databricks, whom I mentioned before,
-- https://github.com/propensive/fury by Jon Pretty from Propensive, a famous andv very respected Scala developer.
+- https://github.com/propensive/fury by Jon Pretty from Propensive, a famous and very respected Scala developer.

 In large mixed corporate environments where Scala is not the only backend